arvigeus/AZ-204/Topics/CosmoDB.md

 ### [Autoscale Throughput](https://learn.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autoscale)

 Autoscale automatically adjusts the provisioned RUs based on the current usage.
+You can enable autoscale on a single container, or provision autoscale throughput on a database and share it among all the containers in the database.
 It scales between 10% and 100% of a set maximum - from 100 to 1000 RU/s.
 Throughput scales automatically based on usage without affecting performance, suited for workloads with unpredictable traffic requiring high performance and scale SLAs.

 ```sh
 az cosmosdb sql container create --throughput-type autoscale --max-throughput 4000